Login Form

 There is no ‘right’ culture, only that which fits certain organisations – however we may decide there is a preferred culture over another.

-Click here to take the evaluation to help you see towards which culture type does your organisation’s culture mostly belong to.
 Read the description below of each of the 4 types of organizational cultures

 Examples of Networked culture–(High Sociability, Low Solidarity) PR, Advertising, Marketing

-Examples of Fragmented culture– (Low Sociability, Low Solidarity) Consulting, Production line work, Cutting edge Research etc
+Examples of Fragmented culture– (Low Sociability, Low Solidarity) Consulting, Production line work, Cutting edge Research etc.

-Examples of Mercenary culture – (Low Sociability, High Solidarity) Surgeons, Air Force, Army, Navy, Pilots etc
+Examples of Mercenary culture – (Low Sociability, High Solidarity) Surgeons, Air Force, Army, Navy, Pilots etc.

 Examples of Communal culture – (High Sociability, High Solidarity) Blue Chip organisations, Retail Stores, Quality Airlines, Department Stores